The Dyslexic Indian Bipolar

 - Not able to pronounce some words.

-- Not able to articulate myself when I know what I have done with a piece of work, explaining something or an experience in detail and unable to answer competency-based interview questions.
+- Not able to articulate myself when I know what I have done with a piece of work, explaining something or an experience in detail and unable to answer competency-based interview questions on the spot.

 - I cannot relay or remember full instructions.
 If two questions were asked, I forget the first or the second question in the process of trying to remember the other one and then would go blank.